juliors1/poke-collector/README.md

 ## Instructions:

 First login to your google account to have access to the web app.
-You can click on the pokedex nav and search any pokemon you desire on your team.
+You can click on the pokedex nav and search any Pokémon you desire on your team.
 If you want to add friends go to the trainer list and go check out any trainer profile.
 Now go on, have fun and Build Your Team!

 ## Technologies Used: